 (a) Minimum standards for height and chest girth for a candidate shall be as under:-

-This is a challenging job option which demands physical fitness as well as mental alertness.
-The incumbent starts as forest ranger.
-After some time the candidate is promoted as assistant conservator of forests.
+This is a challenging job option that demands physical fitness as well as mental alertness.
+The incumbent starts as a forest ranger and over time, qualifies for promotion as an assistant conservator of forests.